 Archie, the labrador, is a valuable ally when walking Logan.
 He takes it on himself to keep Logan in the here-and-now - bumping him shoulder-to-shoulder when Logan gets that 'ungrounded feel' about him.

 However, on this occasion Archie was not up for jumping the fence (thank goodness ) and so was struggling to connect with Logan.
-So we had started off on the wrong foot but, in the spirit of action research (and the fact that I wanted to go a walk) we continued with the planned itinary.
 Within 15 minutes of being in the forest Logan had gone out of sight.
 Archie made a few forays in an attempt to find him but came back to me admitting defeat.
 Its quite common for Logan to do this for a few minutes and then appear.
 Its also not unknown for him to return some hours later at the house.
 I decided to go with the flow and not let myself get upset about it, continuing with my 'mindful' practice.

 We got to a stage in the walk where we could start on the downward path back home, having had no further sign of Logan, and I wondered what I should do.
 I decided to muscle-test to link into my higher self for guidance.
 Should I go up the hill, to the left, or down?
 I got a definite 'No' to the down, and no response to the other two and then a message, a thought, in my head 'go to the mast'.
 This was the highest point of the walk, another hour away and if I went that way, it would not be possible for me to return before dark.
 But I wanted to trust my intuition and so I started to head a long the path upwards towards the mast.
 After a few 100 yards, Logan appeared from the right.
 Brilliant, this was the point of the message - by going towards the mast I had found Logan!
 I squatted down and called him to me.
 He looked at me, gave me a wide berth as he crossed the track, as if to say, in a panicky sort of way - 'no not yet, I've still got stuff to do' and disappeared into the forest.
 Damn.
 Archie disappeared into the trees after him, in his usual 'hound retrieving' fashion.
 A few minutes later Archie was back by my side, but no Logan.